MarcFaussurier/libftprintf/README.md

 ### goal:

-reproduction of ALL printf features, up to 64 bits ints, up to 80 bits long doubles and all flags / field widths / precisions / qualifiers / specifiers and undefined behaviours under macos. also implementation speed was not a goal, priority was more in code clarity and in DRY (aka don't repeat yourself) so that optimisations could be easily added later.
+reproduction of printf, with 64 bits int and 80 bits long doubles. also implementation speed was not a goal, priority was more in code clarity and in DRY (aka don't repeat yourself) so that optimisations could be easily added later.

 ### allowed primitives: